tarunsharma1/reinventing-the-process-of-buying-and-selling-land/README.md

 	Once the user is decided and has shortlisted two-three properties, he would want to make sure that there is no discripancy in the documents.
 The current process is very cummbersome for the user.
 He has to spend a lot of time in getting documents verified, getting  legal advice (this also includes the countless amount of money and time he spends on bribes and various processes).
 This is one of the main reasons why people are hesitant in buying land.
 We try to simplify the process by making the entire process transparent.
-What we propose is a 'Land Document Index (LDI)', which gives an overall score for every site/house.
+What we have proposed is a 'Land Document Index (LDI)', which gives an overall score for every site/house.
 We do this by an empirical formula which takes into consideration all documents needed and also gives higher weightage to important and sensitive documents like 'Khata or Encumbrance Ceritificates'.
 The user has to pay a small fee to get this first hand verified information about that plot.
 These documents are verified by a legal council.
 Once he pays the fee, he can see the LDI and also see all related documents.
 This makes the system transparent and the process effortless.
 We also provide a chat service where the user can